jaden-miguel/f1-performance-23-24/README.md

 ## 🧠 What You’ll Learn

-* How to use `FastF1` for live F1 telemetry and result data
+* How to use **FastF1** to pull live F1 race timing and telemetry data
-* Time gap analysis based on raw lap timing
-* Season-to-season performance comparison
+* Analyzing **time gaps** and performance patterns by season
-* Interactive storytelling with Plotly
+* Creating **interactive visualizations** using Plotly
-* Clean code and folder structure
+* Writing **clean, modular Python scripts**
+* Managing a project with real-time data and GitHub best practices

 ---

 ## 📚 Data Source

-* [FastF1](https://theoehrly.github.io/Fast-F1/) — A Python API wrapper for live Formula 1 timing and telemetry
+* **[FastF1](https://theoehrly.github.io/Fast-F1/)** – a Python wrapper for live and historical Formula 1 timing data
-* Pulls official Formula1.com session data
+* Data comes from official Formula1.com endpoints (cached locally by FastF1)

 ---

 ## 💼 Why This Project?

-This project demonstrates:
+This project showcases:

-* 🔁 End-to-end data pipeline (from live API → analysis → visualization)
+* 🔁 End-to-end data pipeline — from live data ingestion to analysis and dashboard
-* 💡 Insight-driven design (focus on real driver gaps, not just points)
+* 📈 Insight-driven analysis (focus on actual race gaps, not just points)
-* 🧠 Data storytelling and technical fluency
+* 💡 Real-world Python coding for technical interviews or portfolios
+* 🧹 Strong file organization and modular script design
+* 🌍 Real-time sports data applications — a great domain for storytelling

 ---

 ## 🪪 License

-MIT License — feel free to use or extend for your own racing or data projects.
+MIT License — feel free to fork or extend this project for your own F1 or data science ideas.

 ---